cube-js/cube/docs/content/Authentication-&-Authorization.md

 Cube.js uses [JSON Web Tokens (JWT)][link-jwt] which should be passed in the `Authorization: <JWT>` header to authenticate requests.

-JWTs can also be used to pass additional information about the user, known as a security context.
+JWTs can also be used to pass additional information about the user, known as a [security context][link-security-context].
 It must be stored inside the **u** namespace.
 It will be accessible in the
 [USER_CONTEXT][link-user-context] object in the Data Schema and in [authInfo][link-authinfo] variable which is used to support [Multitenancy][link-multitenancy].

 In the example